leanprover/vscode-lean4/vscode-lean4/manual/manual.md

 ## Setting up Lean 4

-The [Setup Guide](command:lean4.setup.showSetupGuide) covers how to set up Lean 4.
+The ['Setup Guide'](command:lean4.setup.showSetupGuide) of the Lean 4 VS Code extension covers how to set up Lean 4.

 ---